speexy/biopunk.kitchen/content/index.md

       url: /projects
     text: >-
       You can build your own project, but look here what variety of actions already exists.
-The range is from
+The range is from growing fungi and insects over fermentation to aquaponic gardening and digital beekeeping.
     title: projects
   - color: darkBlue
     image: /media/openingtalk.jpg